insighio/docs/content/cloudplatform/ui/integrations/_index.en.md

 - `Sub-topic`: (optional) whether the rule will listen to a specific subtopic for these devices.
 This is useful for listening to specific control messages or transformation messages
 - `Out Rule`: (applicable only for MQTT integrations) the MQTT topic of the remote MQTT broker where the message will be published
 - `Destination Broker`, `HTTP Hook`, `FTP Server`: select the previously configured 3rd party system details
+- `Path`: (applicable only for FTP integrations) define the directory where the FTP file will be uploaded
 - `Decoder`: select the active decoder to be run for each message

 When the **Rule** is created, it is marked as _Active_.
 Each rule can be paused or started by editing the rule and pressing **Pause** or **Play** button.